-The distinction suggested here does not only have theoretical strength, but is also pragmatic in terms of research and policy making.
-It suggests that the most relevant measure in deciding whether any act of speech is discursive or not is through the intention of the actor.
-This, in most cases, can be inferred from the financial model on which the specific content is based.
-While the basic model of media bodies such as broadcasters, production companies, news outlets (print or online), radio stations or film studios is to produce media content and offer it as a product to audiences, the aim of most other commercial bodies who make use of various media platforms is to produce messages that will gain influence over their audiences so that they ultimately motivate people to consume their products or services (which are not the content itself); therefore their use of the speech act is instrumental.
-These two acts, as I showed here, are inherently different.
+The distinction between communicative and strategic action is also useful in both research and policy making.
+It can help us understand that the most appropriate way to determine the communicative purpose of any speech act is not necessarily by assessing the speaker’s intention.
+In fact, in most cases, the intention can be inferred from the financial model on which any such content is based.
+The basic model of media bodies, such as broadcasters, production companies, print or online news outlets, radio stations, or movie studios, is to produce media content and offer it as a product to audiences.
+This is true regardless of the financial model any media outlet uses.
+Public-service and commercial broadcasters alike seek audiences by offering attractive content.
+However, the aim of most commercial bodies that exploit media platforms is to produce messages that influence their audiences to consume their products and services, which are not the content itself.
+Therefore, the use of speech acts by commercial bodies is instrumental.

-The fundamental problem with embedded branding is that it works to blur the line between these two acts, by presenting a strategic action as a communicative one.
-Habermas (1984) refers to this as a ‘concealed strategic action’ - “the result of a confusion between actions oriented to reaching understanding and actions oriented to success” (p.
-332), and differentiates between two categories of this action.
-The first is unconscious deception in which

-… at least one of the parties is deceiving himself about the fact that he is acting with an attitude oriented to success and is only keeping up the appearance of communicative action (p.
-332).

-This kind of action is typically related to psychological explanations such as defence mechanisms and leads, in Habermas' opinion, to “disturbances of communication on both the intrapsychic and interpersonal levels” (p.
-332).
-More relevant to the discussion here is “conscious deception” which is simply defined by Habermas as “manipulation”.
-In these situations

-… at least one of the parties behaves with an orientation to success, but leaves others to believe that all the presuppositions of communicative action are satisfied (p.
-332).

-It is the manipulative nature of embedded branding practices that best helps in understanding its damage to mediated public discourse.
-This observation will be central to my analysis of the empirical material.
-I will look at how, in practical terms, embedded branding works to blur the line between content and commerce and will give special attention to the harmful consequences of this trend on the functioning of the cultural public sphere.
+The fundamental problem with embedded branding is that it blurs the line between these two acts by presenting strategic actions as communicative ones.
+Habermas refers to these as “concealed strategic actions” that are “the result of a confusion between actions oriented to reaching understanding and actions oriented to success” (1984, 332).
+He identifies in this an unconscious deception in which “at least one of the parties is deceiving himself about the fact that he is acting with an attitude oriented to success and is only keeping up the appearance of communicative action” (1984, 332).
+Habermas sees these strategic actions as leading to “disturbances of communication on both the intrapsychic and interpersonal levels” (1984, 332).
+More relevant to the discussion here is his view of “conscious deception,” which he defines simply as “manipulation.”
+In these situations, “at least one of the parties behaves with an orientation to success, but leaves others to believe that all the presuppositions of communicative action are satisfied” (1984, 332).
+Given that understanding the manipulative nature of embedded branding practices provides important insights into the damage they cause to mediated public discourse, these practices are central to the analysis of the empirical material in this book.
+The analysis examines how embedded branding practically blurs the line between content and commerce, with particular attention to the harm this trend causes to the cultural public sphere.

-Neoliberal Context: Commercial Television and Deregulation
+The Neoliberal Context: Commercial Television and Deregulation

-Embedded branding and the general trend of heightened commercialisation in the media cannot be fully understood without considering the worldwide shift towards neoliberalism since the late 1970s.
-It is within this context that voices pushing for deregulation of the media became dominant, and sympathy towards the commercialisation of media content has flourished.
-I will therefore discuss these developments in the next sections.
+Embedded branding and the broader intensification of media commercialization cannot be fully understood without considering the worldwide shift toward neoliberalism since the late 1970s.
+Within this context, calls for media deregulation have become dominant, and the commercialization of media content has gained greater acceptance.